 Property Management Corporation of America offers management and consulting services to residential and commercial real estate property owners who rent or lease their property to third party tenants.
-On February 1, 2014, we entered into two initial management services agreements, one with Marsh Road LLC (Bealeton, Virginia) and one with Main Street Heritage LLC (Marshall, Virginia), both residential and commercial properties.
+The Company currently has two management services agreements, one with Marsh Road LLC (Bealeton, Virginia) and one with Main Street Heritage LLC (Marshall, Virginia), both residential and commercial properties.
 Our two executive officers and directors together have a 55% ownership interest in these initial properties.

-We intend to expand our services statewide in 2015 and 2016 and sign additional management services agreements with other residential and commercial property owners over the next several months, based on our current active discussions and outreach to property owners.
+We intend to expand our services in 2015 and 2016 and execute additional management services agreements with other residential and commercial property owners over the next several months.
 Our initial expansion and growth plans include establishing satellite offices in counties contiguous with Fauquier County, Virginia and eventually statewide.

 We offer exceptional customer service and very competitive pricing, which we believe sets us apart from other property management companies.
 As we grow, we plan to add additional employees with specific skills to enhance our service offerings.
-We believe the in-house skill set will enable us to enhance our profitability as we will not have to sub-contract these services.
+We believe the in-house skill set will enable us to enhance our profitability as we will not need to sub-contract these services.